montemurroPaolo/autograder/README.md

 	- Individual positive feedback is especially useful if you run two or more tests against one task.

 ### Handling different errors
-- COMPILING: The grader outputs the code of the line that contains an error, and the R message
+- COMPILING: The grader outputs the code of the line that contains an error, and the R message.
-- NAMING: The grader recognize if the variable is not present and outputs a standardized message
+- NAMING: The grader recognizeS if the variable is not present and outputs a standardized message
 - EVALUATION: The grader provides user-generated or R-generated feedback.